17 Traveller reviews from Holiday Watchdog

 "We were really excited to stay at the Mena House considering the rave reviews we read from this site and the beautiful pictures but it's sad to say that our stay there was a huge disappointment.
 We had booked a pyramid view room in the Garden section and when we arrived to check in, they gave us a room on the ground floor that had the beds separated.
 When we told them about this, (after tipping the man) he changed our rooms to a king bed but then our view was obstructed by a tree.
 The man that was bringing us to our room had the nerve to tell us to tip the man that carried our luggage down three STEPS.
 Not three flights of stairs, but three steps.
 The fact that he told us to tip him bothered us greatly since we had already tipped the man.
 Overall, this place is overrated (just smoke and mirrors) and if it wasn't because of the proximity to the pyramids - it would suck.
 If you do choose to stay here, stay for a couple of days - no more - to see the pyramids and visit Sakkara, Dashur, Memphis then check out and go to another hotel, preferably in Cairo so you will be near the Egyptian Museum, Khan El Khalili and other sites.
 However, I highly recommend dining at The Moghul Room, their Indian cuisine was delicious.
 We checked out and checked into the Nile Hilton - (which is also a 5 star hotel) in Cairo, got a Nile view room - great service, friendly and when we tipped (since we got accustomed to tipping at the Mena House) the people there were so surprised and not expecting it.
 At the Mena House, we felt like we were handing out money every second.
 I understand the people in this country relies heavily on baksheesh (tips) but the experience at the Mena House and then the Nile Hilton was day and night.
 FYI - If you are going on a guided tour and the tour guide takes you to Luxor Jewellery (elsharawy tower from pyramids st.), do not buy anything from there.
 Apparently they do not like to bargain and when we asked if we can get an item we had liked for cheaper, about $6 USD cheaper - he replied, this is Egypt not Taiwan or China.
 We were appalled.
 And this place is suppose to be tourist friendly.
 If you don't mind paying for overpriced souvenirs, go ahead and buy from there.
 We ended up finding the same item in a shop in the Nile Hilton for $12 USD cheaper and that place is just as legitimate as the Luxor shop."

-- Travel date: Mon 13th of February 2006
+- Travel date: 13th February 2006

 "Loved it.
 We stayed in a prime palace room with two beautiful balconies overlooking the pyramids.
 Bags of character, lovely staff.
 Everything a palace hotel should be.
 Wish we'd stayed longer."

-- Travel date: Fri 10th of February 2006
+- Travel date: 10th February 2006

 "We were disappointed in this hotel - after greatly looking forward to staying there.
 If it wasn't for it's historic interest and the location, right at the Pyramids, it would have little going for it.
 Bathrooms are like a 70's motel, staff are less than helpful."

-- Travel date: Sat 21st of January 2006
+- Travel date: 21st January 2006